emqx/emqx-docs/en_US/advanced/auto-subscriptions.md

 # Auto Subscribe

-With Auto Subscription enabled, after a client is successfully connected to EMQX, it may not need to send `SUBSCRIBE` requests to EMQX, because EMQX will complete the pre-defined subscription for the client.
+With Auto Subscription enabled, after a client is successfully connected to EMQX, it may not need to send `SUBSCRIBE` requests to EMQX, because EMQX will complete the pre-defined subscriptions for the client.

 Prior to version 5, this feature is also known as "proxy subscription".